scionproto/scion/doc/PathPolicy.md

 The `options` attribute requires a list of anonymous policies.
 Each policy may have `weight` as an attribute to specify its importance and may have all other attributes of a policy.
 Options are evaluated in the order of their weight.
-The paths of the policy with the highest weight are used, if the heighest-weight policy does not match any paths, the next policy is evaluated.
+The paths of the policy with the highest weight are used, if the highest-weight policy does not match any paths, the next policy is evaluated.
 When multiple policies have the same weight, all of their paths are returned.
 The default for a weight (when it is omitted) is 0.
 All paths returned by an option must also match every condition of the top-level policy (the top-level policy is ANDed to every option).